Such a thrill, such an honor, such a delight to be here with you each day to discuss the things that matter most to one and all.

 I say over and over again.

-But by not endorsing anyone, at the same time stating factually that McCain was not conservative.
+But by not endorsing anyone, and at the same time, stating factually that McCain was not conservative, that's when people said that I had brilliantly inserted myself into the election.

-You know, I I may not have endorsed somebody, but you knew full well who I thought was problematic on our side.
+You know, I may not have endorsed somebody, but you knew full well who I thought was problematic on our side.

-Uh I mean, this ought to illustrate to everybody that when I do insert myself, a la Texas and Ohio and Hillary, everybody will see and know it.
+I mean, this ought to illustrate to everybody that when I do insert myself, a la Texas and Ohio and Hillary, everybody will see and know it.

 I did it one time just to demonstrate what would happen if I did.

-No, I don't, Steve, you're you're confusing me with her hosts.
+Steve, you're confusing me with your host.

 I don't do that.

-I said, I'm gonna do it.
+I said, I'm going to do it.

-And we did it, and we shut down the uh Capitol Hill switchboard.
+And we did it, and we shut down the Capitol Hill switchboard when it happened, just to illustrate.

-Uh for example, what if I had endorsed Fred Thompson?
+For example, what if I had endorsed Fred Thompson?

 You think it would have made any significant difference?

-It would it wouldn't have be he got involved in it too late.
+He got involved in it too late.

 Don't misunderstand.